OpenGuilds/API-Documentation/source/includes/_batches.md

 parameters | A hash structure of the given parameters and those added by workers.

-The status of a batch object can be one of the following:
+The status of a Batch object can be one of the following:

 Status | Description
 --------- | -----------
+Unpaid | The batch as not yet been funded.
 Processing | Not all data in the batch has been completed.
 Completed | All data in the batch has been processed and marked as complete.